 Professional Insights

 As a cartographer, I've observed a shift towards user-centered map design.
-Modern mapmakers are increasingly focused on creating maps that are easy to use, understand, and customize.
+Now, modern mapmakers are increasingly focused on creating maps that are easy to use, understand, and customize.
 This involves carefully selecting map symbols, typography, and color schemes to ensure clarity and legibility.
 It also involves incorporating interactive elements, such as pop-up windows and multimedia content, to enhance the user experience.

 Tips and Expert Advice